austin020269/MechaCar_Staistical_Analysis/README.md

 ![alt text](https://github.com/austin020269/MechaCar_Staistical_Analysis/blob/main/Deli_2_Image_3.PNG)

 ## Summary Statistics on Suspension Coils (Analysis)
-Whether or not the lots meet the design specifications can be answered by looking at the variance as a total and individually.
+Whether or not the lots meet the design specifications can be answered by looking at the variance as a total and individually and can be seen in both dataframes.
 As a whole, the total_summry table shows that they do with the variance of 76, which is within our tolerance of < 100.
 Individually, Lots 1 and 2 meet this requirement, however Lot 3 does not.